bekahcav/WinterETCSeasonalModel/README.md

 # Winter Seasonal Extratropical Cyclone Forecast Model
-This respository contains six scripts that together produce a probabilistic seasonal forecast of extratropical cyclone (ETCs) activity and characteristics at a given location (I used Halifax).
+This respository contains six main scripts and three supporting scripts that together produce a probabilistic seasonal forecast of extratropical cyclone (ETCs) activity and characteristics at a given location (I used Halifax).
 It has two main sections, the first being the development of an ETC storm track dataset and the second being the development of a multiple linear regression (MLR) model and a probabilistic framework that gives forecasts based on the MLR outputs.

 The Tracking section executes the automated detection and tracking of low-pressure storms from a series of mean sea level pressure (MSLP) maps from ERA5 Reanalysis dataset.
 Developed as an adaptation of [stormTracking by Dr. Eric Oliver](https://github.com/ecjoliver/stormTracking) with added criteria for storm detection and slightly modified method of defining the storm centre.